bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 5. In any of your open terminal windows, verify that configuration is complete by running `buf generate`.
 It should complete with no error.

+::: tip Further reading and protoc
-::: tip Further reading and `protoc`Learn more about incorporating Protovalidate and `protoc` support in the [Adding protovalidate](../../schemas/adding-protovalidate/) page.
+Further reading and `protoc`Learn more about incorporating Protovalidate and `protoc` support in the [Adding protovalidate](../../schemas/adding-protovalidate/) page.
 :::

 ### Add Protovalidate rules